-ABSS Board of Education voted on Thursday to begin the school year with nine weeks of remote learning, per the recommendation of Superintendent Beuce Benson.
+ABSS Board of Education voted to begin the school year with nine weeks of remote learning, per the recommendation of Superintendent Bruce Benson.

 When Gov. Cooper announced that schools could return to in-person teacher at reduced capacity, ABSS leaders quickly announced schools would open for an alternating schedule.